CSS Box Shadow Generator

 For modern UI: subtle elevation (0 1px 3px rgba(0,0,0,0.1)), card shadow (0 4px 15px rgba(0,0,0,0.1)), and prominent elevation (0 10px 40px rgba(0,0,0,0.15)).
 Layering two shadows with different blur values creates a more realistic depth effect.

-Explore More Color Tools
+Explore More Developer Tools

-Take your designs further with these resources:
+Take your designs further with these free resources: